AdobeDocs/experience-manager-65.en/help/assets/mac-api-assets.md

 ### Assets {#assets}

->[!NOTE]
->
->Standard assets (such as images and documents) consist of the following elements.
->
->For information about elements in Content Fragments see [Content Fragments Support in AEM Assets HTTP API](/help/assets/assets-api-content-fragments.md#content-fragments).

-Assets are actually multi-part elements:
+Assets are multi-part elements, that include:

-* The properties and metadata of the asset
+* The properties and metadata of the asset.
 * Multiple renditions such as the original rendition (which is the originally uploaded asset), a thumbnail and various other renditions.
-Additional renditions may be images of different sizes, different video encodings, or extracted pages from PDF or InDesign.
+Additional renditions may be images of different sizes, different video encodings, or extracted pages from PDF or Adobe InDesign.
-* Optional comments
+* Optional comments.

 Folders have the following components:

 **Entities**

-The children of Assets are its renditions.
+The children of assets are its renditions.

 **Properties**